Blog

 Are you interested in moving intermodal freight and expanding your owner operator business?
 Download the free DrayNow app from the App Store or Google Play store, or click the button below.

-First things first: every trucking trip has an appointment time for when the freight needs to be picked up and delivered.
-But how do you know if your container is available at the rail yard?
+How do you know if your intermodal container is available at the rail yard?
 The great thing about hauling intermodal loads is that the major railroads provide resources to check the grounding status of the container – if the drayage container is grounded, it’s ready to be picked up.
 Not only can these apps alert you when a container is ready, but they can also help at checking in at the rail yard, and finding empty containers to get loaded at the warehouse.

-Like with intermodal, over-the-road trips have strict appointment times, but it’s uncertain as to whether the freight will be ready when you arrive to the warehouse.
+Like with intermodal, over-the-road trips have strict appointment times or open appointment windows, but it’s uncertain as to whether the freight will be ready when you arrive to the warehouse.
 The carrier may receive communications from the warehouse or another party if there’s a delay, but there’s no centralized method like the rail apps to check for status updates.

-Completing the trip and what comes next
+Completing the trip and what comes next: Intermodal vs. Over-the-road

 The biggest similarity between intermodal trucking and over-the-road is when the carrier is actually on the road driving.
 Everyone is sharing the same road with the same rules with the same goal of delivering freight.